You are my everything!

 apart from you.”

-are my heroes, my delight.
+they are my heroes, my delight.

-Those who run after other gods
+4 Those who run after other gods

 are asking for nothing but trouble.

-I won’t offer their gods blood libations
+I won’t offer their gods blood libations—

-nor will my lips utter their names!
+my lips won’t even utter their names!

 You hold my future in your hands.

-The land you’ve marked out for me
+6 The land you’ve marked out for me

 is pleasant, a rich inheritance.